Resonantjacket5/wesleylin/README.md

 Installation
 ------------

+Decide on a name: awesomename /*make your own; don't use this one*/

 Clone the repository from Github

     $ git clone git://github.com/xyu/heroku-wp.git

-With the [Heroku gem](http://devcenter.heroku.com/articles/heroku-command), create your app
+With the [Heroku gem](http://devcenter.heroku.com/articles/heroku-command), create your app with your selected name

     $ cd heroku-wp
+    $ heroku create awesomename
+    > Creating awesomename... done, stack is cedar
+    > http://awesomename.herokuapp.com/ | git@heroku.com:awesomename.git
+    > Git remote heroku added

+If you don't choose a name, heroku will automatically choose one for you: (in this case *strange-turtle...*)

+    $ cd heroku-wp
-    $ heroku create
+    $ heroku create  /*nothing here*/
     > Creating strange-turtle-1234... done, stack is cedar
     > http://strange-turtle-1234.herokuapp.com/ | git@heroku.com:strange-turtle-1234.git
     > Git remote heroku added

 Add a database to your app